Chess Clock Buying Guide

 Saitek Mephisto Competition Game Clock

-These clocks cost more than you need to spend: (over $60):
+These clocks are nice, but cost more than you need to spend: (over $60):

 Saitek Competition Pro Game Clock III